Visiting Elizabeth Springs Conservation Park safely

 This road has little use during summer, be self-sufficient and prepared for emergencies as rangers may not be on-site to help you.

-There are no wheelchair-accessible facilities in Elizabeth Springs Regional Park.
+There are no wheelchair-accessible facilities in Elizabeth Springs Conservation Park.

 This park is remote and rangers are not based on this park to help you.
 You must be self-sufficient and prepared for emergencies.